close icon

 How to sell an online business

-When selling an online business, as with any business, it’s important to prepare early to make sure you can maximise value.
-In addition to the traditional items to check off, online business owners need to think about the following:
+As with any business, it’s important to prepare early to make sure you can maximise value.

 • Do I have a good digital marketing strategy and how can this be leveraged by a buyer